 10. Privacy, Confidentiality and Open Records.
 Employees must at all times comply with applicable laws, regulations and SBHE and NDSU policies concerning privacy, confidential records, access to open records and records retention.

 11. Reporting Suspected Violations; Procedures for Investigating Reports.
 Employees shall report suspected violations of this Code to their superior, or appropriate administrative official at NDSU.
-In addition, the NDSU maintains a fraud hotline and suspected violations may be reported by use of that hotline.
-Any employee who makes a report in good faith shall be protected against retaliation of any kind; any employee who retaliates or attempts retaliation in response to a good faith report shall be subject to dismissal or other discipline.
-Failure to report known or suspected violations is in itself a violation and may lead to dismissal or other disciplinary action.
 Alleged violations of this Code involving NDSU employees shall be investigated by the appropriate NDSU officer.
 All employees shall cooperate in investigations of alleged violations.
 A violation of this Code is cause for dismissal or other appropriate disciplinary action, in addition to any criminal or other civil sanctions that apply.

+11.1 Suspected violations of this policy related to fraud should be reported utilizing the NDSU fraud hotline.

+11.3 Any employee who makes a report in good faith shall be protected against retaliation of any kind; any employee who retaliates or attempts retaliation in response to a good faith report shall be subject to dismissal or other discipline.

+11.4 Failure to report known or suspected violations is in itself a violation and may lead to dismissal or other disciplinary action.

 Institution Codes.
 The NDUS office and each NDUS institution shall adopt and implement a Code of Conduct consistent with this Code and Committee of Sponsoring Organization of the Treadway Commission (COSO) Standards.
 NDUS office and institution codes shall include: